mikiotada/ObjectLocalization/README.md

 ## Summary

-Demonstration of how CNNs trained on image-level can localize objects, the discriminative image regions.
+Demonstration of how CNNs trained on image-level can localize polyp(s), the discriminative image regions.

 **Key words**